nubot-nudt/dynamic_task_allocation/README.md

 The nodes in this system exchange information using topics and services.
 Each simulated robot is associated with a *task_allocation* node, and the communication becomes more complicated with more robots.
 The simulation system is a simplified environment for exploration and destruction problem, where the blue areas are the suspicious locations that need to be explored.
 A robotic team collaborates to complete the exploration and destruction tasks.
 Before the mission starts, we need to set some parameters in advance:

 - **Height and width:**  the map size for this exploration;
-- **Number of tasks and robots:** the number of the suspicious locations in the map and the number of robots in the team;
+- **Number of tasks and robots:** the number of suspicious locations on the map and the number of robots in the team;
 - **Strike ability:** the strike ability Pi of each robot;
 - **Noise:** whether to add Gaussian noise to the localization of robots;
-- **Starting point:** whether to start at a random position, and if not, all robots start from the lower left point of the map;
+- **Starting point:** whether to start at a random position and if not, all robots start from the lower left point of the map;
 - **Approach:** which approach is used in task allocation: auction-based, vacancy chain, deep Q-learning);
-- **Probability or Greed:** if using vacancy chain approach, the strategy for destruction task selection can be chosen from greedy and non-greedy;
+- **Probability or Greed:** if using the vacancy chain approach, the strategy for destruction task selection can be chosen from greedy and non-greedy;
-- **Train and times:** if using deep Q-learning approach, it is divided into two modes: training and testing.
-And the times of trainings can be set.
+- **Train and times:** if using the deep Q-learning approach, it is divided into two modes: training and testing.
+And the times of training can be set.

 With this specially designed simulation system, it is very convenient to complete the simulation experiment of dynamic task allocation for the MRS. It can also be extended for other multi-robot scenarios.